arjperez-dev/backend-poc-arrow/README.md

 Classes are open for extension but closed for modification.

+- [`RolesGuard`](src/interfaces/http/auth/roles.guard.ts) never names a route.
+It reads the roles a handler declared through NestJS's `Reflector`, so protecting a new endpoint means adding `@Roles(UserRole.ADMIN)` to it — the guard's own source is never edited.
+Behaviour extends to N endpoints while the enforcing class stays closed.
+- Adding a new feature (e.g. achievements) means adding new ports, use cases, and a NestJS module without modifying existing ones.
 - The scoring comparison logic lives in a standalone policy class (`LeaderboardScorePolicy`).
-If the ranking criteria change (e.g. add a `combo` tiebreaker), only the policy is edited — the use case, controller, and repository remain untouched.
+Changing the ranking criteria (e.g. adding a `combo` tiebreaker) touches only that class — the use case, controller, and repository remain untouched.
+Note this is isolation rather than textbook OCP: [`SubmitLeaderboardScoreUseCase`](src/application/leaderboard/submit-leaderboard-score.use-case.ts) constructs the policy with `new`, so *substituting* a different policy at runtime would require editing the use case.
-- Adding a new feature (e.g. achievements) means adding new ports, use cases, and a NestJS module without modifying existing ones.

 ### L — Liskov Substitution Principle